mostafa-7ussein/microservices_Academic_system/README.md

 - **Port:** 8080
 - **Responsibilities:**
   - Receive course creation/deletion requests
-  - Publish events to Kafka topic
+  - Publish events to Kafka topic for course creation
-  - No direct database access
+  - Direct database access for course deletion
+  - Send notifications to Kafka after successful deletion
+- **Database Access:** Yes (for delete operations)
+- **Dependencies:** Express, Kafka-node, Sequelize, PostgreSQL

 ### Student Service

 - **Port:** 8081
 - **Responsibilities:**
   - Consume events from Kafka
-  - Manage course data in PostgreSQL
+  - Manage course data in PostgreSQL (add operations)
   - Provide read endpoints for courses
+  - Process delete notifications from Kafka
+- **Database Access:** Yes (full CRUD operations)

 ## 🔄 How It Works

+### Adding a Course

-1. Client sends a request to Instructor Service to add/delete a course
+1. Client sends a request to Instructor Service to add a course
 2. Instructor Service publishes the event to Kafka topic `topic1`
 3. Student Service consumes the event from Kafka
-4. Student Service processes the event and updates PostgreSQL database
+4. Student Service processes the event and saves it to PostgreSQL database
 5. Client can read courses directly from Student Service

+### Deleting a Course

+1. Client sends a request to Instructor Service to delete a course
+2. Instructor Service directly deletes the course from PostgreSQL database
+3. Instructor Service publishes a delete notification to Kafka topic `topic1`
+4. Student Service consumes the notification from Kafka
+5. Student Service processes the notification (course already deleted by Instructor Service)

 ## 🛑 Stopping Services